fongajorge/syncthing-app-miyoo/README.md

 1. Copy the `App` and `.tmp_update` folders to the root of your SD card.
 2. Insert the SD card into your Miyoo and turn it on.
 3. Ensure Wi-Fi is enabled.
-4. It is **NOT** necessary to manually start the Syncthing app.
+5. It is **NOT** necessary to manually start the Syncthing app.
 If you do, the web GUI will not show.
+    * If you don't know your device's IP, you may check it in Onion's Settings.
+The port will always be `:8384`.
-6. On a PC or smartphone connected to the same network, navigate to that IP address in a web browser to complete your folder syncing setup.
+7. On a PC or smartphone connected to the same network, navigate to that IP address in a web browser to complete your folder syncing setup.

 ## How it Works